top of page

 Fighting through injuries was not the biggest battle Afrika had to face.
 “Throughout the journey, I was scared to fail my family.
 They never put any pressure on me but I knew that rugby was the only way to give them a better life, so I worked hard and grabbed every opportunity that came my way.”

 His dad passed away in 2009, just before his first Springbok Sevens game.
 Cecil is named after his dad, however, he was determined to leave a different legacy.
 As a six-year-old, he decided to never consume alcohol, after witnessing the devastation it caused his family.
-His dad used to frequently be intoxicated which led to abuse and neglect of family responsibilities.
+His dad's frequent intoxication led to abuse and neglect of family responsibilities.
 For some or other reason his dad never lifted a finger towards him as the only son and youngest sibling.
-He learned from his dad’s mistakes.
+He learnt from his dad’s mistakes.
 Until now, he has not consumed any alcohol.
 “Sometimes you need to go against the stream.
 If your why is big enough then you will get through the storm.”

-Cecil’s mother on the other hand is a quiet reserved person and enjoys being in the comfort of her own house, so much so, that she has only seen Cecil play for the national team when they played in PE.
+Cecil’s mother on the other hand is a quiet, reserved person and enjoys being in the comfort of her own home.
+So much so, that she has only seen Cecil play for the national team when they played in PE.
 She sacrificed a lot for him.
 “I will never be able to repay her.
 The person I am today is because of her.”

 From a young age, Cecil Afrika was determined to work hard and be a man of principle.
 “I chose to walk a different path.
 It was challenging, to say the least.
 At the end, it is what makes the journey so enjoyable.”